Gozuk99/Hansa-Development/README.md

-Project created to play Hansa Teutonica against an AI/Computer.
+**Project created to play Hansa Teutonica against an AI/Computer.**

-Long Term goal is to have an evaluation bar, and the ability to load game states, and make suggestions.

 Use and tested on:
 Python 3.11.4